freqtrade/freqtrade/docs/includes/protections.md

 !!!
 Note "Backtesting"
     Protections are supported by backtesting and hyperopt, but must be explicitly enabled by using the `--enable-protections` flag.

-!!!
-Warning "Setting protections from the configuration"
-    Setting protections from the configuration via `"protections": [],` key should be considered deprecated and will be removed in a future version.
-    It is also no longer guaranteed that your protections apply to the strategy in cases where the strategy defines [protections as property](hyperopt.md#optimizing-protections).

 ### Available Protections

 * [`StoplossGuard`](#stoploss-guard) Stop trading if a certain amount of stoploss occurred within a certain time window.